elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

 <img src="/img/javascript-state.jpg" /><br /><br />

-**The objects participating in this pattern are:**
+**This pattern's objects are as follows:**

-**Context** -- In example code: _TrafficLight_
+**Context** -- example code: _TrafficLight_

 - exposes an interface that supports clients of the service
-- maintains a reference to a state object that defines the current state
+- keeps a reference to a state object that defines the current state.
-- allows State objects to change its current state to a different state
+- Allows State objects to change their current state to another state.

-**State** -- In example code: _Red, Yellow, Green_
+**State** -- example code: _Red, Yellow, Green_

-- encapsulates the state values and associated behavior of the state
+- captures the state's values and associated behavior

 <br/>